some-tortoise/macroGas/README.md

 1. Make sure you have R Studio installed on your computer.
 2. To get started with the Salt Slug App, clone the repository by running the following command:
 'git clone https://github.com/some-tortoise/macroGas/edit/main/salt_slug_app.git'
-3. To get started with this app, clone the repository by running the following command:
+3. To get started with the Gas App, clone the repository by running the following command:
 'git clone https://github.com/some-tortoise/macroGas/edit/main/gas_app.git'

 #
 *For detailed instructions and information about each page's functionalities, please refer to the apps.*

+## Acknowledgments

+Project Lead: Emily Bernhardt, Ph.D.

+Project Manager: Nick Marzolf, Ph.D.

+Project Contributers: Alejandro Breen, Anna Spitzer, Kaley Sperling, Qinhan Wen, Yiliang Yuan